clartaq/cwiki/resources/private/md/Features.md

 * The program is written in the [Clojure](https://clojure.org/) programming language.
 Clojure is a modern [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) dialect that is hosted on the [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_virtual_machine) (JVM).
 * The program achieves cross-platform functionality by the use of Clojure, the JVM and using a web server running on your local machine.
 * All of the data in the program is stored in a single database file.
 CWiki uses the [H2](http://h2database.com/html/main.html) database engine to store and maintain your data.
+* You're data is not locked in.
+You can export the contents of the wiki to Markdown with YAML front matter.
+You can export individual pages or all of the pages at once.
 * If you know [CSS](https://www.w3.org/Style/CSS/Overview.en.html), you can change some aspects of the way your wiki appears on screen.
 * Because the native markup language is [Markdown](https://daringfireball.net/projects/markdown/) with some extension for internal [[Wikilinks]], the pages you write can freely link to the external [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web) and other pages inside you local wiki.
 * You can use CWiki to create pages that attractively format mathematics.
 For example, here is an inline equation $\sum_{i=0}^n i^2 = \frac{(n^2+n)(2n+1)}{6}$, and here is the same equation on it's own: